What do you mean? The art of creating jargon-free B2B tech copy

 Similar situations occur in the tech sector.
-Businesses often use esoteric language to explain their own products.
-But it’s unlikely your audience, the people you are selling to, will have time to reach for a jargon-busting guide.
+Businesses often use esoteric language to explain their own products, falling into the trap of believing that a particular set of buzzwords will engage their audience.
+But it’s unlikely that the people you are selling to will have time to reach for a jargon-busting guide.
 More often than not B2B buyers will not be techies, they are just looking for tools that will help them do their day job – and you need your message to resonate with them, on that level.

-So if you want to avoid the UK government’s jargon-laden approach, and engage your audience rather than switch them off – here are our top 3 tips:
+So, if you want to avoid a jargon-laden approach and engage your audience rather than switch them off – here are our top 3 tips:

 1. Don’t be scared to be creative